 An NSA is removed from the Service Plane resulting in the removal of associated Networks from the Data Plane; however, Topology Documents associated with the NSA’s Networks were announced into the GDS that are now invalid.
 When the TTL on the document is reached, all NSAs holding a copy will purge it from the GDS.

 In all scenarios, when the TTL on the document is reached, all NSAs holding a copy will purge it from their local DS instance.
 This will guarantee that the GDS will eventually return to an accurate and consistent state.
-In the case where the NSA knows a document should be deleted, it can perform an update on the document, issuing a new version with the expires time set to a short period in the future.
-This update will propagate through the GDS and expire the document at the specified time instead of the original time,
+In the case where the NSA knows a document needs to be deleted, it MUST perform an update on the document, issuing a new version with the expires time set to a short period in the future.
+This update will propagate through the GDS and expire the document at the specified time instead of the original time.

 An NSA MUST provide an expires time with each document published.